 Previous business at location (if applicable)

-The next step is to contact or visit the Building Official (phone: 247-1900 x1).
+The next step is to contact or visit the Building Official.
 Based upon your information (see Step 1) the Building Official can advise you of what you will have to do to satisfy zoning and building codes.

-The Planning and Development secretary also can provide you with the meeting times and dates as well as whom to contact for any of the local boards or commissions that may need to review your application.
-There may also be state agencies that will need to be contacted regarding your business, such as the Division of Taxation, the Department of Health, CRMC, DEM, DOT, and others.
+Building Official staff can provide you with meeting times and dates as well as whom to contact for any of the local boards or commissions that may need to review your application.
+There may also be state agencies that will need to be contacted about your business, such as the Division of Taxation, Department of Health, CRMC, DEM, DOT, and others.

-Anticipate meeting with the Town Planner (phone: 247-1900 x343) to discuss the Planning Board application process.
+Anticipate meeting with the Town Planner to discuss the Planning Board application process.
 It is possible that your business will require action by the Planning Board and/or Technical Review Committee prior to the issuance of a building permit.
 In general, this is needed for the following:

 A new commercial sign (most common application)